By Winfred Quek, Associate Marketing Consultant · CEA R073319H · Crestbrick Pte Ltd (L31010886H) · Published 3 July 2026

 URL: era.com.sg/research-articles/dunearn-road-2h-2025-gls-government-land-sale-gls-site-analysis

-ERA’s research cites strong CCR new launch momentum, noting that River Modern and Skye at Holland both achieved 90%+ take-up on their respective launch days as comparable CCR demand signals.
-They highlight that D10 resale prices rose 21.7% from 2021–2026 versus the CCR average of 17.6%, positioning the Dunearn Road corridor as an outperformer within the CCR.
-Their projection of approximately S$3,200 psf as the floor for Plot 2 establishes the market context for Dunearn House as the entry point in a rising micro-market.
+ERA’s research cites strong CCR new launch momentum, noting that River Modern and Skye at Holland both achieved 90%+ take up on their respective launch days as comparable CCR demand signals.
+They highlight that D10 resale prices rose 21.7% from 2021 to 2026 versus the CCR average of 17.6%, positioning the Dunearn Road corridor as an outperformer within the CCR.
+Their projection of approximately S$3,200 psf as the floor for Plot 2 establishes the market context for Dunearn House as the entry point in a rising micro market.

 Stacked Homes: no standalone review published yet